Why Rarefied Recording?

 To bring Wes Lachot’s design to reality, Rarefied Recording was built from the ground up by professionals and specialists.
 Ground up design means that no compromises were needed to conform the studio to fit inside an existing structure.
 From the extra thick, isolated slab with built in cable runs to the spring loaded ceiling, nothing was left to chance.
 Control Room framing and build-out/installation of all acoustic treatments was done by the skilled hands of Brett Acoustics.
 Audio wiring was carefully designed and painstakingly implemented by Canova Audio.
 The studio is even solar/battery powered!
 The results are a recording studio that is as beautiful as it is functional.

 To match Rarefied’s structural prowess, the selection of gear was also judiciously curated.
 At Rarefied we believe that analog and digital tools both have their place.
 That’s why you’ll find a healthy selection of both types of gear.
-On the analog side you have an MCI JH16 2” 16 track loaded with transformers and refurbished by Chris Mara of maramachines.com, an AMS Neve Genesys 32 channel mixing board, and a wide assortment of pre-amps, compressors, equalizers, and reverbs from manufacturers such as API, Chandler Limited, Shadow Hills, Empirical Labs and Universal Audio.
+On the analog side you have an MCI JH16 2” 16 track loaded with transformers and refurbished by Chris Mara of maramachines.com, an AMS Neve Genesys 32 channel mixing board, and a wide assortment of pre-amps, compressors, equalizers, and reverbs (including a real plate!) from manufacturers such as API, Chandler Limited, Shadow Hills, Empirical Labs and Universal Audio.
 On the digital side you have Apogee and Burl converters, a super-fast Mac Pro, Pro Tools, and UAD/Slate/Soundtoys plug-ins.
 Not to stop there, the monitor section features a pair of Dynaudio M3A’s powered by Bryston amps and crossovers for the mains, a set of Neumann KH 310 A’s for the alternates, and a 3rd set of Avantones for checking your mixes on bass compromised systems.
 A strong collection of ribbon, dynamic, tube, and condenser mics from manufactures such as Neumann, Telefunken, Microtech Gefell, AEA, Coles, beyerdynamic, Josephson, Shure, Electrovoice, and Soundelux are also available.